cloudfoundry/cf-networking-release/docs/troubleshooting-container-overlay.md

    was an issue in `silk-cni` setting up the overlay bridge.
 Review `silk-cni` logs for any erors, or enable debugging on `silk-cni` for more information.
-5. The IP address of the `s-<zero-padded-container-ip>` interface should be 169.254.0.1, and should **ALWAYS** match the default gateway denfined iside the container ([see validating container-side-networking](#validating-container-side-networking-when-using-silk-release)).
+5. The IP address of the `s-<zero-padded-container-ip>` interface should be 169.254.0.1, and should **ALWAYS** match the default gateway defined inside the container ([see validating container-side-networking](#validating-container-side-networking-when-using-silk-release)).
 6. If everything else looks good, validate that the namespace ID for the container processes match the namespace ID for the host's
    `s-<zero-padded-container-ip>` interface:
    1. Run `ps -awxfu | less` to get a full host process-tree.
 Search the output for the container's `instance_guid` to find the parent `gdn` process.
 Scan down the `gdn` process's tree to find child processes for `diego-sshd`, `envoy`, and the app process.
-      Not the process IDs of these three processes (second column of the output).
+      Note the process IDs of these three processes (second column of the output).
     2. Validate that all three processes share the same networking namespace inode reference by running `ls -l /proc/<pid>/ns/net`.
        It should show up as a link to `net:[<namespace inode>]`.
     3. Confirm that the namespace inode matches the namespace id obtained from the `s-<zero-padded-container-ip>` interface above: